kai-z99/AdvancedSoftShadows/README.md

 ---

 ### VSM (Variance Shadow Mapping)
 VSM stores moments of depth (`E[z]` and `E[z²]`) to estimate shadow probability, and uses that number directly as the shadowing value.
+This method allows filtering directly on the shadowmap.

 **Implementation:**
 Store depth moments in the shadow map.
 In this case it will just be the depth and depth squared because of the next step.
-Apply a 2 tap gaussian blur to the shadowmap and optionally create mipmaps.
+Apply filtering like a 2 tap gaussian blur to the shadowmap and optionally create mipmaps.
-Note that because of the blur:
+Note that:

 $$
 M_1 = d \approx E[z] = \int_{-\infty}^{\infty} z\,p(z)\,dz